Dubai Future Foundation Issues Special 'Global 50' Report On Youth Ahead Of UN Summit

 Date

-(MENAFN- AETOSWire) The Dubai Future Foundation (DFF) has launched a special edition of its 'Global 50' report, exploring innovative solutions that empower youth and future generations.
+(MENAFN- Mid-East Info) The Dubai Future Foundation (DFF) has launched a special edition of its 'Global 50' report, exploring innovative solutions that empower youth and future generations.

 Released ahead of the 2024 United Nations' 'Summit of the Future', the 'Global 50: Future Opportunities' report complements the forthcoming UN 'Pact for the Future', 'Declaration on Future Generations' and 'Global Digital Compact', which focus on addressing challenges and opportunities of today and for years to come.